Galeria-Kaufhof/galeria-kaufhof.github.io/_posts/2015-02-03-json-formatted-logging-with-play.md

 See [Event-Specific Custom Fields](https://github.com/logstash/logstash-logback-encoder#loggingevent_custom_event)

 # Play!
-Logging With org.slf4j.Markers - the Built-In Logger
+Logging with Markers - the Built-In Logger

 Given we are using Play! the straight forward way to get hold of a Logger instance is to import Play!'s play.api.Logger: